rcytrewq/CG/index.md

 ### Exercise 01

-Combine basic geometries to create a wind turbine model

-### Exercise 02

 Create a white teapot that will be illuminated by 3 lightspots: a red one, a gren one and a blue one.
 Allow lightspots to move along three horizontal bars.
 Enable keys to command the movement of lightspots.